ramnivash98/HR-Data-Analytics/README.md

-## Comprehensive Human Resources Analytics Dashboard
+## Comprehensive Human Resources Analytics Dashboard - Tableau

 This Tableau dashboard provides a robust and interactive platform for HR professionals to monitor, analyze, and strategize workforce management.
 Built using a custom-generated dataset, this dashboard bridges the gap between raw HR data and actionable insights, empowering organizations to make informed decisions.